Waseemalame/waseemalame/README.md

 I attended an intense 24-week coding program at App Academy; a program that has less than 3% acceptance rate and over 1000 hours of software development training.
 Every day we spent about 10 hours learning JavaScript, Python and a variety of other tools in order to become full-stack developers.
 Over half of each day was dedicated to pair programming small projects or coding challenges in order to apply what we had learned.

 At the conclusion of the program, I developed three full stack applications from scratch using varying technologies.
-My most recent project, PhasedBook, is a full stack HTTPS-secured “pixel-perfect” implementation of Facebook where users can create posts, likes, friends and messages.
+My most recent project, PhasedBook, is a full stack HTTPS-secured “pixel-perfect” implementation of Facebook where users can create posts, comments, likes, friends and messages.
 The coolest feature was the Live message chat which was handled using Socket.IO, a form of WebSockets, creating an open channel between the two users’ browsers and the server.

 I am currently proficient in Javascript, Python, Express, Flask, SQL, PostgreSQL, SQLalchemy, HTML5, CCS3, and React / Redux.
-I have extensively used Git, Github, AWS S3.
+I have extensively used Git, Github, and AWS S3.
 In addition to my use of technologies, I have been involved in multiple AGILE environments developing applications through pair programming.

 If you are looking for a passionate software engineer, send me an email or give me call and I would be happy to speak with you.